ArjunSWalia/NES-Emulator/README.md

 # NES-Emulator
-A fully functional NES Emulator
+A fully functional NES Emulator built completely in Rust!